Bangkok Itinerary Ideas From A Local

 4. Go Art Gallery Hopping

-You can do gallery hopping in the Silom and Charoenkrung Area.
-It happens every year, just check for when you arrive to see if they are having that event.
+You can do gallery hopping in the Silom and Charoenkrung Areas.
+It happens every year.
+Just check when you arrive to see if they are having that event.

 5. Do Try Street Food

-I definitely suggest trying street food, we have so many street food areas.
-I always go to China Town because there are a lot of street food options to choose from.
+I suggest trying street food; we have so many street food areas.
+I always go to Chinatown because there are a lot of street food options to choose from.
 You can make it into an experience.

 6. Explore the Temples

-A basic thing that everyone does is a temple tour.
+An essential thing that everyone does is a temple tour.
 You can hop on the ferry boat from the BTS Saphan Taksin.
 You can explore a lot of neighborhoods that way.
 You can take a boat trip to go to the Royal Palace, which is our biggest temple.
-If you have only one day you should do an organized tour because you don’t want to waste time.
+If you have only one day, you should organize a tour because you don’t want to waste time.
 Most hotels and hostels have organized tours.
-The best part is that there are many cheap Bangkok tours to choose from.
-Otherwise if you have a few days you can do it on your own.
+The best part is that there are many cheap Bangkok tours.
+Otherwise, you can do it alone if you have a few days.

 7. Visit an Outside Market

-One thing that has become really big right now is that people are crazy about outside markets.
+One thing that has become big now is that people are crazy about outside markets.
 Some have live music.
-Chatuchat Market is a really great place for souvenir shopping.
-It’s a weekend market, but they also have a JJ Green Night Market too.
+Chatuchat Market is a great place to shop for souvenirs.
+It’s a weekend market, but they also have a JJ Green Night Market.

-What are the top 3 Thai saying tourists should learn?
+What are the top 3 Thai sayings tourists should learn?

 Let’s do the basics.